ARCHITECTURAL NEGLIGENCE & BUILDING DEFECTS

 FINDING WHO’S AT FAULT

 The apportioning of blame can be a weighty process with numerous interested parties battling it out to prove that it was someone else’s fault.
-Not only can the costs run into millions, but if a building defect has led to a loss of life, the moral obligation to find the culprit is paramount.
+Not only can the costs run into millions, but if a building defect has led to a loss of life, the moral obligation to corporate responsibility.

 For structural defects discovered years after completion, contractors and consultants carry a legal responsibility towards the owner to rectify the problem and the proof of liability required can be a lengthy process.
 Due to the number of different parties involved, often sharing responsibilities, it can be very difficult to prove negligence.